frankframework/frank-flow/README.md

 ### 🎨 Palette

-The palette contains all the usable listeners, pipes, validators and an exit out of which the adapters are build.
-These elements can be searched and are categorized respectively.
+The palette contains all the usable listeners, pipes and an exit out of which the adapters are built.
+These elements are categorized by type and are searchable with the search bar above.

 The element will be added to the canvas by clicking on it.